Working out VAT – refund or bill?

 How to work out VAT in four steps

-1. Note the VAT paid on your business purchases
+1. Make a note of the VAT paid on your business purchases

 3. Add both types of VAT